diegovalle/Homicide-MX-Drug-War/states/readme.md

 ToDo
 ----
-fix the iconv which for some reason converts Michoac�n into Michoac!}n, maybe it's Emacs or whatever.
-I harcoded the state number belonging to Michoac�n which is ugly.
+fix the iconv which for some reason converts Michoacán into Michoac!}n, maybe it's Emacs or whatever.
+I harcoded the state number belonging to Michoacán which is ugly.

 Sources
 ------